segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 ## Setting Up Personas and Intercom

 To send computed traits or audiences to Intercom, you first must connect it to your Personas space.
-Once it's set up, you can select Intercom as a destination for Personas data when create computed traits or audiences.
+Once it's set up, you can select Intercom as a destination for Personas data when you create computed traits or audiences.

 1. In your Segment workspace, click Personas in the left navigation bar, and select your Personas space.
 2. Click **Destinations** in your Personas space and click **Add Destination**.